4awpawz/fusion.ssg.web/src/templates/docs/projectstructure.md

         </tr>
         <tr>
             <td>src/scripts</td>
-            <td>Contains browser script files, both .js and .ts.
-If you are transpiling to JavaScript, you should target the transpiler to output to this folder.</td></td>
+            <td>Contains browser script files, both .js and .ts. .ts files are compiled in place.
+If you are transpiling to JavaScript, you should target the transpiler to output to this folder.
+During builds, fusion.ssg copies all the .js files from this folder to the targeted build folder's scripts folder.</td></td></td>
         </tr>
         <tr>
             <td>src/templates</td>